 Researchers have typically tried to tease out the evolutionary effects of environmental factors one by one.
 But the full biodiversity of an environment—the entirety of the tangled bank itself—can also be a crucial influence on how a species evolves.

-Recently, a paper published in Nature found that when a bacterial species resides in even a very simple ecological community — one that includes just a few other kinds of microbes — it evolves very different defense strategies against a predatory bacteriophage virus than it does when it’s left alone with the phage.
+In October 2019, a paper published in Nature found that when a bacterial species resides in even a very simple ecological community—one that includes just a few other kinds of microbes—it evolves very different defense strategies against a predatory bacteriophage virus than it does when it’s left alone with the phage.
 The research “is expanding these ideas into the context of the microbiome, where bacteria exist alongside loads of other species,” said Michael Brockhurst, an evolutionary biologist at the University of Sheffield in England who was not involved with the study.

 The finding not only elevates the value of biodiversity as an evolutionary factor in its own right, but suggests that some earlier conclusions about the behaviors and capabilities of microorganisms, drawn from laboratory studies of species in isolation, may be seriously incomplete.
 It also sounds a note of caution about some contemplated strategies for beating drug resistance in bacteria.

 Resistance by Any Means Necessary

 Scientists often turn to bacteria and the bacteriophage viruses that prey on them to learn about coevolution.
 Both are locked in an eternal, rapid-fire evolutionary conflict that can be controlled and measured in the laboratory.